Noah-Huppert/linux-install/INSTRUCTIONS.md

 ```

 # Setup
 Follow the instructions in the following sections to install Void Linux.

 ## Disable Secure Boot
-Secure boot interferes with your computer's ability to boot from a USB.
+Secure boot interferes with your computer's ability to boot from a USB device.

 Disable it in your computer's BIOS configuration.